 While Soldado's following isn't insignificant (note the braves who depart with the renegade when he's ordered away by Vittoro), he lacks the numbers to overthrow his Chief.
 Nevertheless, Soldado is a more formidable challenger than Silva--emboldened enough by his successes to brazenly call the Chief an "old woman" twice in front of Hondo and other tribal leaders.
-It is arguable whose methods are less admirable (both kill unarmed settlers) but Soldado, who uses Buckeye's arrogance against him, clearly appears to be tactically superior to Silva.
+It is arguable whose methods are less admirable (both kill unarmed settlers) but Soldado, who uses Buckeye's arrogance against him, bests Silva as a tactician.
 Little surprise that his coup d'état comes closer to succeeding.

 For all the shades of grey Mullaly provides, there's still a couple of one-dimensional villains in Hondo and the War Hawks.
 Victor Tribolet, making his first appearance as the brother of the freighting tycoon played in the pilot by Michael Rennie.
 With Rennie unavailable for the series, a well-cast Glenn Langan (THE AMAZING COLOSSAL MAN) made the first of his five appearances, during which he would become a major thorn in Hondo's side, albeit one defined mainly by greed.
 Tribolet was Langan's last television role, but he returned for a minor role in Fenady's feature CHISUM in 1970.